-Peterhouse Primary Academy believes strongly in allowing children to experience democracy throughout their time in the school.
+Peterhouse Church of England Primary Academy believes strongly in allowing children to experience democracy throughout their time in the school.
 Democracy can be evidenced in the following ways:

 - The school has a junior management structure made up of two layers.